tsmatz/nlp-tutorials/Readme.md

 8. [Attention](./08_attention.ipynb)
 9. [Transformer](./09_transformer.ipynb)

-This repository is for the purpose of Hands-On study.
+(This repository is built for the purpose of NLP hands-on studies.)

 *Tsuyoshi Matsuzaki @ Microsoft*